 TTY off is pretty straight forward, which means the TTY mode is not enabled.
 TTY is useful if both sides have speech or hearing impairments.
 It sends and receives the text to each node via a teletypewriter.

 TTY FULL is for text-only communications the audio component is absent either way.

-TTY HCO is a hearing carry over, which means your messages are sent text via but received as audio.
-This system primarily used for persons with speech impairment.
-Think of speech plans for the text, and you will understand the meaning of this system.
-It is useful if the caller has speech impairments, but the invited party does not.
-Teletypewriters sends the message via text, and the answers are audio.
+TTY HCO is an audio carry-over that means your messages are sent as text via, but they are it is received in audio.
+This type of system is used primarily for people with speech impairment.
+Consider speech plans as the text and you’ll know the purpose behind this system.
+It’s useful when the person calling has a speech impairment however the party invited has no such issues.
+Teletypewriters relay the message using text and the responses are recorded.